-I am aware that many say that we may call people regenerate, in whom none of the marks just described are seen, or ever were seen since they were born.
-They tell us, in short, that people may possess the gift of the Spirit, and the grace of regeneration, when neither the gift nor the grace can be seen.
+Of course I am aware that many divines maintain that we may call people "regenerate," in whom none of the marks just described are seen, or ever were seen since they were born.
+They tell us, in short, that people may possess the gift of the Spirit, and the grace of Regeneration, when neither the gift nor the grace can be seen.
 Such a doctrine appears to me dangerous in the highest degree.
-It seems to me little better than antinomianism.
+It seems to my mind little better than Antinomianism.

-3. My third remark is this.
-I believe that regeneration and baptism, according to Scripture, do not necessarily go together.
-I see that people may be filled with the Holy Ghost, and have new hearts without baptism, like John the Baptist and the penitent thief.
+(3) My third remark is this.
+I believe that Regeneration and baptism, according to Scripture, do not necessarily go together.
+I see that people may be filled with the Holy Ghost, and have new hearts, without baptism, like John the Baptist and the penitent thief.
 I see also that people may be baptized, and yet remain in the gall of bitterness and bond of iniquity, like Simon Magus.
-Above all, I find St. Peter telling us expressly, that the baptism which saves, and whereby we are buried with Christ, and put on Christ, is not water-baptism only, whether infant or adult.
-It is "not" the putting away of the filth of the flesh, but the "answer of a good conscience."
+Above all, I find St. Peter telling us expressly, that the baptism which "saves," and whereby we are buried with Christ, and put on Christ, is not water-baptism only, whether infant or adult.
+It is "not "the putting away of the filth of the flesh, but the "answer of a good conscience."
 (1 Peter iii.
 21.)

-I am aware that many people hold that baptism and regeneration are inseparable.
-But there is a fatal absence of texts in support of this view.
+It is well known that many people hold that baptism and Regeneration are inseparable; but there is a fatal absence of texts in support of this view.
 Sixteen times, at least, the new birth is mentioned in the New Testament.
 "Regeneration" is a word used twice, but only once in the sense of a change of heart.
 "Born again,"-"born of God,"-"born of the Spirit,"-"begotten of God," are expressions used frequently.
-Once the word "water" is joined with the words "born of the Spirit."
-Once the word "washing" is joined with the word "regeneration."
-Twice believers are said to be born of "the word of God," the "word of truth."
-Never in any one text is it expressly said that we are born again in baptism, and that every baptized person is necessarily regenerate.
+Once the word "water" is joined with the words "born of the Spirit;" once the word "washing" is joined with the word "Regeneration;" twice believers are said to be born of the "Word of God," the "Word of truth."
+But it is a striking fact that there is not one text in Scripture which says distinctly and expressly that we are born again in baptism, and that every baptized person is necessarily regenerate.

-4. My fourth and last remark is this.
-I believe that, according to Scripture, baptism has no more power to confer regeneration on infants, than it has upon grown up people.
-That infants ought to be solemnly and formally admitted into the church under the New Testament, as well as under the Old, I make no question.
+(4) My fourth and last remark is this.
+I believe that according to Scripture, baptism has no more power to confer Regeneration on infants, ex opere operato, than it has upon grown-up people.
+That infants ought to be solemnly and formally admitted into the Church under the New Testament, as well as under the Old, I make no question.
 The promise to the children of believers, and the behaviour of our Lord Jesus Christ to children, ought to encourage all believing parents to expect the greatest blessings in bringing their infants to be baptized.
 But beyond this I cannot go.